CounterHack/mandrake/README.md

 ## Analyzing Raw Code

-To use `mandrake` to analyze raw machine code, you need two things:
+To use Mandrake to analyze raw machine code, you need two things:

 * The `harness` executable - you'll get this when you check out the codebase, but you can also get it [directly from Github](https://github.com/CounterHack/mandrake/blob/main/harness/harness)
 * The hex-encoded machine code